 Overview

-Latvia has two criminal offences that specifically mention HIV, along with hepatitis B and C. The first, Article 133 of the Criminal Law, criminalises ‘deliberate’ infection with HIV or hepatitis B or C with a maximum prison term of five years.
-The law does not appear to treat HIV differently from hepatitis B and C, nor from ‘deliberate infection’ with ‘dangerous infectious agents’ which is also subject to the same maximum penalty under Article 133.1.
-However, ‘deliberate’ infection with other STIs, which is criminalised under Article 134, carries a lower penalty; the maximum is a temporary deprivation of liberty or a fine, unless the victim is a minor, in which case the maximum prison term is one year.
+Article 133 of the Criminal Law criminalises ‘deliberate’ infection with HIV (or hepatitis B or C) with a maximum prison term of five years.
+Other available penalties include probation, community service, or a fine.
+The law appears to equate transmission of HIV and hepatitis B and C, as well as other ‘dangerous infectious agents’ (which is separately criminalised with the same maximum penalty under Article 133.1).
+However, ‘deliberate’ infection with other STIs, which is criminalised under Article 134, carries a lower penalty; the maximum is a temporary deprivation of liberty, community service, or a fine, unless the victim is a minor, in which case the maximum prison term is one year.

 Article 9 of the Criminal Law outlines when actions are considered ‘deliberate’, stating that they can occur by direct or indirect intent: